EnigmaDamn/pyffmpeg-wiki/FFprobe.md

 # FFprobe
-Provides FFprobe functions and values
+Provides FFprobe functions and values.

 ## Usage
 ### import statement
 ```python
 from pyffmpeg import FFprobe
 ```

 ### \_\_init\_\_()
 This is the default method when you call the FFprobe class